How Much Do Electricians Make?

 The renewable energy sector is booming.
 Salaries for project managers in this field can earn up to £80,000, engineers and consultants earn up to £60,000, and sales agents bring in up to £56,000 per year.

-According to the BBC, the sector and its associated salaries are said to be growing at a faster rate than those in the oil and gas sectors.
-If you are interested in building a greener future and want to be at the forefront of making that idea a reality, investing your energy in renewable training and qualifications can be a great move, both economically and environmentally.
+Various reports on the electrical industry indicate the national average electrician salary within the sector are said to be growing at a faster rate than the average salary for those working in oil and gas.
+If you are interested in building a greener future and want to be at the forefront of making that idea a reality, then becoming an approved electrician that specialises in the relevant electrical systems can prove an economically and environmentally friendly career option.

-A number of courses are available for electricians interested in the field, such as:
+A number of courses and relevant qualifications are available for electricians interested in the field, such as:

 • Renewable Technologies — a range of courses suitable for solar panel and electric vehicle charging point installations.